andrei-akopian/Contact/README.md

 - [ ] add more languages
 - [ ] add more commands
 - [x] Capitalize German
-- [ ] add mark and unmark
+- [X] add mark and unmark
-- [ ] mb. use regex to consider similar letter combinarions the same
+- [ ] mb. use (regex) to consider similar letter combinarions the same/account for spelling mistakes
 - [ ] add input validation
+- [ ] mb. remove requency ranks if they aren't necessary
+- [ ] make a better help message
+- [ ] view marked words